stevecaldwell77/PawsX-DynamoDB-DocumentClient/README.md

 Puts or deletes multiple items in one or more tables by delegating to [Paws::DynamoDB::BatchWriteItem](https://metacpan.org/pod/Paws::DynamoDB::BatchWriteItem).

+The following arguments are marshalled: Items in PutRequests, Keys in DeleteRequests.

+By default (return\_paws\_output not set), returns a hashref of unprocessed items, in the same format as the RequestItems parameters.
+The unprocessed items are meant to be fed back into a new call to batch\_write().
+See [Paws::DynamoDB::BatchWriteItemOutput](https://metacpan.org/pod/Paws::DynamoDB::BatchWriteItemOutput) for more information.

 ## delete

     my $result = $dynamodb->delete(